tinglesoftware/dependabot-azure-devops/docs/migrations/v1-to-v2.md

 # Breaking changes V1 → V2

+> [!WARNING]
+> **It is strongly recommended that you complete (or abandon) all active Depedabot pull requests created in V1 before migrating to V2.** Due to changes in Dependabot dependency metadata, V2 pull requests are not compatible with V1 (and vice versa).
+Migrating to V2 before completing existing pull requests will lead to duplication of pull requests.

 ### New pipeline agent requirements; "Go" must be installed
 Dependabot CLI requires [Go](https://go.dev/doc/install) (1.22+) and [Docker](https://docs.docker.com/get-started/get-docker/) (with Linux containers).
 If you use [Microsoft-hosted agents](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#software), we recommend using the [ubuntu-latest](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md) image, which meets all task requirements.